 • Any lot described with “faults” or “defects” may not be returned because of any fault or defect;

-• No lots illustrated either in our printed catalogue or online may be returned because of centering, margins or other factors shown in the illustrations.
+• No lots illustrated either in our printed catalogue or online may be returned because of centering, margins or other factors shown in the illustrations, including easily visible flaws;

 11. All lots are sold as genuine.
 If a prospective purchaser wishes to obtain other expert opinion from a mutually acceptable authority, an extension may be granted on a lot prior to the commencement of the auction provided that the following conditions are met:

 (1) The purchase price of the lot must be paid in full;